MyActionWay/branch-pruner-action/README.md

 ## | Drawbacks

 The [Branch-Pruner](https://github.com/myactionway/branch-pruner-action "Get it") rewrites the entire commit history of the branch being pruned.
-The new history takes the branch-tree of the selected `new-first-commit`.
-That means all subsequent commits have the old order and be authored by the original sources.
+The new history takes the branch-tree of the selected `NEW-FIRST-COMMIT.` That means all subsequent commits have the old order and be authored by the original sources.

 But the Drawbacks are:
-* in the `new-first-commit`, the files are marked as created
+* in the `NEW-FIRST-COMMIT`, the files are marked as created
 * all commits have new time stamps and commit-hashes
 * all commits are committed by the selected `User` (default: `github-actions[bot]` )
 * all forks and other branches have nothing to compare with the pruned branch anymore